WICG/indexed-db-observers/EXPLAINER.md

 By default, the observer is only given the keys of changed items and no transaction.
  * If `includeValues` is specified, then values for all `put` and `add` will be included.
 However, these values can be large depending on your use of the IndexedDB.
  * If `includeTransaction` is specified, then this creates a readonly transaction for the objectstores that you're observing every time the observer function is called.
 This transaction provides a snapshot of the post-commit state.
 This does not go through the normal transaction queue, but can delay subsequent transactions on the observer's object stores.
 The transaction is active during the callback, and becomes inactive at the end of the callback task or microtask.
+ * If `excludeRecords` is specified, then the observer will be called for all changes, but no records will be included in the changes object.
+This is the most lightweight option having an observer.
+ * If `onlyExternal` is specified, then only changes from other database connections will be observed.
+This can be another connection on the same page, or a connection from a different browsing context (background worker, tab, etc).
  * If `ranges` is populated, then each object store that the observer is observing will only observe the key range that is stored in this `ranges` map.

 #### Observer Function